Are you frustrated with trying to lose weight with your sluggish Thyroid?

 This therapy was done in the office.

 Diet is critical to weight loss, but by itself isn’t always enough.

-In this case I started the patient off on gluten free, dairy free, soy free and sugar free.
+In this case, I started the patient off on a gluten-free, dairy-free, soy-free, and sugar-free diet.

 She met with my health coach/nutritionist weekly to help her integrate new food groups and menu plans into her daily life.